 Lovers of architecture (and especially modern architecture!) will love this innovative and provocative building, which won the national Stirling Prize for Architecture in 2005.
 On a warm, sunny day, casual visitors will appreciate dipping their toes in its loch-inspired ponds, or relaxing on the grass of its landscaped grounds.

 Free guided tours of the Parliament building are available, including access to the public gallery of the debating chamber where MSPs engage in the business of managing a variety of aspects of Scottish legislation, and with a variety of exhibitions, tours and special events to educate and inspire visitors.

-Today the Parliament building is just one reason to venture to the bottom of the Royal Mile, and features on my Old Town Up-Close and Personal Tour of the city, as well as on my Whisky Walks.
+Today the Parliament building is just one reason to venture to the bottom of the Royal Mile, and can feature on a private walking tour of the city.